 You WILL walk away from this session with tangible, bite-sized strategies that you can implement immediately to get results.

-It’s $130 for the course (4 hours worth of instruction), and you can pay in monthly installments.
+It’s $130 for the course (4 hours worth of instruction plus 4 hours of live Q and A to equal 8 hours of total PD), and you can pay in monthly installments.

 You can also earn university credit through the University of the Pacific.